 But rowing is not just about acquiring technical skills: it is also about enjoyment – and we try to make sure that the joi-de-vivre for which the Dordogne region is famous is part of the experience.
 We want our guests to have a good time while they are here – and judging from the feedback we receive, they usually succeed in that too.

-Here’s an overview of the team of regular teachers who manage the day to day running of our activities.
+Here are some brief details of the regular teachers who run the day to day schedule of activities in Bergerac.

 Ali Boileau – rowing and yoga teacher

-Since then he has studied Yoga in Austria, the USA, France and India, and won numerous Masters sculling events in the UK and abroad, as well as planning and setting up the Chez Boileau project on the River Dordogne.
+Since then he has studied Yoga in Austria, the USA, France and India, and won numerous Masters sculling events in the UK and abroad, as well as planning and setting up the Chez Boileau project in Bergerac.

-After a serious car crash in 1998, Ali was told that with so many bones broken, and a lung damaged, he would not be able to row competitively again.
-Proving this prediction wrong, with the help of Yoga, has been on his mission-statement ever since.
+After a serious car crash in 1998, Ali was told that with so many injuries (broken bones and damaged lung ), he wouldn’t be able to row competitively again.
+Proving this prediction wrong has been on his mission-statement ever since.

 Nayana Cariappa – yoga teacher